Employment Law Cases

 COVID-19: dismissal for refusal to return to work

-- he was unfairly dismissed because, in circumstances of danger which he reasonably believed to be serious and imminent and which he could not reasonably have been expected to avert, he left or refused to return while the danger persisted, and
+- in circumstances of danger which he reasonably believed to be serious and imminent and which he could not reasonably be expected to avert, he left or proposed to leave or refused to return to his workplace’ (ERA, s.
+100(1)(d)), and

-- he was unfairly dismissed, in the above circumstances of danger because he took appropriate steps to protect himself or other persons from the danger
+- in circumstances of danger which the employee reasonably believed to be serious and imminent, he took (or proposed to take) appropriate steps to protect themselves or others from the danger (ERA, s.
+100(1)(e))

 His claim was dismissed.

-The tribunal accepted that Mr Rodgers had significant concerns about CVID-19 generally.
+The tribunal accepted that Mr Rodgers had significant concerns about COVID-19 generally.
 However this was not enough to bring him within the scope of the statutory protection:

 - The communication with his manager had not mentioned any workplace dangers and he could not show that there was in fact any such danger.
 LLC had implemented the recommended government safety guidance.

-- Despite his concerns about COVID-19, Mr Rodgers had breached self-isolation guidelines to drive a friend to hospital.
+- Despite his concerns about COVID-19, he had breached self-isolation guidelines to drive a friend to hospital and had been happy to work in a pub.

 - Mr Rodgers had not taken any steps to avert the alleged danger or raised concerns with his manager before leaving work.

-While COVID-19 could potentially amount to circumstances of serious and imminent danger, to accept Mr Rodgers’ argument that, despite the safety measures in place, his belief (of a serious and imminent danger which he could not avert) was reasonable would be to accept that the very existence of the virus creates circumstances of serious and imminent danger.
+While COVID-19 could potentially amount to circumstances of serious and imminent danger, to accept Mr Rodgers’ argument that, despite the safety measures in place, his belief (of a serious and imminent danger which he could not avert) was reasonable would be to accept that the very existence of the virus created circumstances of serious and imminent danger.
 This would lead to any employee being able to rely on s.
-44 and 100 to leave the workplace, simply by virtue of the pandemic – and this is not what the legislation is aimed at.
+100 to leave the workplace, simply by virtue of the pandemic – and this is not what the legislation is aimed at.
+Mr Rodgers appealed.